 We’ve outlined the six most common reasons for sloping or uneven floors in a home to help you get started on your research!

 Every structure, no matter when or how it is constructed, will go through a settling period.
 This is when the ground and the materials shift a little bit due to their placement and just the normal course of time passing.

 Often settling looks like not quite level walls or uneven floors.
 But it can also look like a large shift in the whole house if the settling happens unevenly.
 Unfortunately, there’s no way to tell how things will settle or a way to control that process completely.

 But the good news is that settling is completely normal and doesn’t cause any major problems.

 When there are problems caused by this settling that appear with major defects in your home, the problems can typically be resolved through some reinforcing or adding in extra supports.

 2. Excess Water

 Besides settling, the next most common reason for uneven floors is excess water under the floor or near the foundation.
 Even if there aren’t huge puddles of water, there can still be big consequences to this kind of extra moisture.

-Water, while important to daily life, can also be ultra destructive to so many of our structures.
-With a long exposure, it can warp the materials and weaken their internal structures, making so they can’t hold their original shape.
+Water, while important to daily life, can also be ultra-destructive to so many of our structures.
+With a long exposure, it can warp the materials and weaken their internal structures, making it so they can’t hold their original shape.
 If the water freezes, it will expand and can break whatever is around it with that force.